Picture book writing

 Having a target audience isn’t a nice-to-have, it’s essential.
 In kids’ books, this includes targeting a specific age group.

-You can’t write a book for one- to nine-year-olds.
-That’s the same as saying, of an adult book, “Fans of horror, historic fantasy, sci-fi and cozy mysteries will love this book.”
+Whether you’re self-publishing or traditionally publishing, you can’t write a book for one- to nine-year-olds.
+That’s the same as saying, of an adult book, “Fans of horror, historic fantasy, sci-fi and cosy mysteries will love this book.”
 Erm, wait… That might be an over-the-top example, but it makes my point.

-So, choose an age group and study books written for that age group.
+So, the first step of how to write a picture book is to choose an age group and study books written for that age group.
 Then you can make your writing and illustrations perfect for children of that age.

 Not all kids love the same things.
 You may write for kids who love space travel, or ballet, etc.